NTumbleBit/NTumbleBit/README.md

 ```
 Open `NTumbleBit.sln` with visual studio.
 Build the solution.
+Verify that the Test Explorer detect the XUnit tests correctly.
+(Tests/Windows/Test Explorer)
 ```
 git reset --hard HEAD
 ```
+Hoping Microsoft or an awesome contributor resolves this mess in the future.
 # What is next

 1. Puzzle Promise Protocol Implementation